 Water sports enthusiasts rejoice!
 With a full mile and a half of pristine beaches, St. Andrews has it all.
 Enjoy boating, paddling, and swimming!
 More adventurous explorers can try snorkeling and scuba diving!

 St. Andrews State Park also has one of the best beaches for surfing in Florida.
 The waves here are just perfect for beginners.
 Experienced surfers swear by the break on this beach.
-It is the most consistent in Panama City with the most even waves.
+It is the most consistent in Panama City with the evenest waves.

-Take the shuttle over to see the beautiful, undeveloped Shell Island!
+Take the shuttle over to see the beautiful, undeveloped Shell Island, one of the best places to visit in Panama City Beach!
 Completely unspoiled, the emerald-green waters and coastal scrublands are a haven for Florida native wildlife.

-St. Andrews State park is open from 8 AM until sundown, 365 days a year.
-Admission costs $8 per vehicle and $2 for pedestrians and bicyclists.
+St. Andrews State Park is open from 8 AM until sundown, 365 days a year.

 Put the kids away with a sitter once it’s time to indulge in adult beverages!
-For an exciting change of pace, head to the Panama City Beach winery, one of the best things to do in Panama City.
+For an exciting change of pace, head to the Panama City Beach Winery, one of the best things to do in Panama City for adults.

 All of the wine at Panama City Beach Winery is made with 100% real fruit from the best Florida groves.
 No artificial sugars or flavorings are added to the wine.